Aru va`en: A Keeping of the Troth

 Beyond the stone hollow, other throats took it up: first the watchers, then the mothers, then the blind ones, then the cubs who did not yet know why they trembled.

-The howl that had heard the cry echoed through the land.
+The howl that had heard the cry crossed the land.

 It moved through the forest as the cry had moved through it before dawn.